NCATSTranslator/Knowledge_Graph_Exchange_Registry/KGE_REGISTRY_ARCHITECTURE.md

 The TRAPI hosting option is not prescriptive about exactly where the KGE files themselves sit: this could be any internet location accessible by REST protocols, perhaps not even within the given TRAPI implementation site of the KP (i.e. the link may point elsewhere, perhaps to a NCATS-hosted cloud storage site).

-One limitation of this option is that not all useful KGE file sets may be KP associated outputs.
+One limitation of this option is that not all useful KGE file sets may be KP (or ARA) associated outputs.
+For such additional KGE file sets, a separately SmartAPI indexed API endpoint will need to be associated with the file sets.

 ### Central Repository Option